 But, nonetheless, they do come from time to time.
 And when they are paired up with a few capable hands, wonders tend to happen.

 The following infographic By appgeeks.org will introduce you to a total of 11 apps that entirely disrupted their respective industries.

 And you know what?
 All of these started out as someone’s great idea.

-The infographic will introduce you to some fascinating facts about such game-changing applications like Dropbox, Uber, Slack, Spotify and Vevo.
+The infographic will introduce you to some fascinating facts about such game-changing applications as Dropbox, Uber, Slack, Spotify, and Vevo.
 Ultimately, it demonstrates what happens when a team of dedicated coders is given an opportunity to work on a concept that showed the potential to make a difference right from the start.